 We accept donations of clothes and goods on an as-needed basis.
 To determine if we are currently in need, please contact us at 978-834-9710

 No, we do not require that you break up with your abusive partner or divorce them.
 We will work with you to safety plan and figure out what plan of action works best for you.

 Yes, we provide services for all survivors of dating violence.
 If you think you may be experiencing dating violence, please call us at 978-388-1888.
 Our hotline is available 24 hours a day, seven days a week.
 Click here to learn more about teen dating violence.

 Your contributions go to the support and care of the 1,200 to 1,400 survivors of domestic violence and their families that we serve every year.
 If you designate your gift to a specific program like Girls Inc. of the Seacoast Area or a specific event like our Walk Against Domestic Violence, your gifts will be applied to that program or event, per your wish.

 There is no cost to receive services from the Jeanne Geiger Crisis Center and we do not charge insurance.

-The program for domestic violence offenders is certified by the Department of Public Health and follows the Massachusetts Guidelines and Standards for certification of Intimate Partner Abuse Education Programs.
+The program is certified by the Department of Public Health and follows the Massachusetts Guidelines and Standards for certification of Intimate Partner Abuse Education Programs.
 The guidelines mandate that all participants complete two hours per week for 40 weeks, totaling 80 hours.